 Now that we’ve created selected this project, let’s run single task.
-Tasks can be thought of as scripts, and they do stuff like look up DNS records, or scrape information from a web page.
+Tasks can be thought of as one-off scripts, and they aim to do one thing well – for instance, to look up DNS records, or scrape information from a given web page.

 As an example, lets run a DNS Service Record Bruteforce, which will request specific types of DNS records, and create new entities for us.
 A couple important points:

 - Selecting a task in the interface will automatically filter the entities that can be provided… if a task can only take a DnsRecord, that’s all you’ll be able to select via the task runner.

 - Selecting a task will also provide options (if available) to you in the interface.
 These will automatically display as soon as you select the task.

 - “Machine” and “Iterations” are concepts that allow you to iteratively run tasks as new entities are discovered.
 For now, we’ll set these concepts aside and choose “None” for our iterations.

 Go ahead and click “Run Task” to start:

 Clicking “Run Task” will redirect you to the results page, and you’ll see that the page provides both a set of information about the task, as well as a complete log.
 The most important thing on this page is the new entities we’ve just created.
 Notice that new DnsRecord, IpAddress and NetworkService entities are created and shown automatically.
 These are all entities that we can iterate further upon by clicking on them.

 Let’s iterate on that first DnsRecord, sip.microsoft.com.
 Go ahead and click on it and you’ll be taken to the entity’s page.